Why is EITC Important?

 The IRS estimates that four out of five workers claim the EITC they earned.
-We want to help reach the potentially qualifying workers who miss out on thousands of dollars every year on EITC.
-Our project is designed to help educate them about the credit and motivate them to join the four out of five who file and claim it.
+We want to help reach the potentially qualifying workers who miss out on thousands of EITC dollars every year.
+Our project is designed to help educate them about the tax credit and motivate them to join the four out of five who file and claim it.
 This includes workers who are:

 - living in rural areas,

 - receiving certain disability pensions or have children with disabilities,